aousabdo/WISAT_Installation/Install.md

 ------------------
 RStudio provides an Integrated Development Environment (IDE) for R. This makes it easy to run and develop R programs.

-Running the WISAT Apps on your local machine will require RStudio to be installed on the machine.
+Running the iSAT Apps on your local machine will require RStudio to be installed on the machine.
 You can download RStudio [here](https://www.rstudio.com/ide/download/).
 Please make sure to select the **desktop** version of RStudio.

 Installing Required R Libraries
 -------------------------------

-There are several R libraries that are needed to run the WISAT apps.
+There are several R libraries that are needed to run the iSAT apps.
 To install a library in R you can issue `install.packages("Library_name")` command from the command line in R or RStudio.
 For example, to install the library "shiny" you issue this command in R:

 ```
 install.packages("shiny")